College of Business

 Invest in Our Students Through Scholarships and Careers

 The College of Business guides students as they grow as leaders and contributors in the Bay Area and beyond.
-We acknowledge students’ academic and personal achievements and encourage continuous progress toward learning and career opportunities.
+We acknowledge students’ academic and personal achievements and encourage continued progress toward learning and career opportunities.

 Invest and Leverage Our Brand to Sustain Competitive Advantage